 To answer that, prosecutors must turn to the victims for their input, he said.
 But the earlier trial showed that the victims were split.

 “It’s a complex problem if you have true victims, totally innocent people, who have been crushed by this, who ask you to do different things,” Pucci said.
 “How you settle that out and resolve that, believe me, that’s a challenge.”

 Milton J. Valencia can be reached at firstname.lastname@example.org.
-Follow him on Twitter @miltonvalencia.
-Tonya Alanez can be reached at email@example.com or 617-929-1579.
-Follow her on Twitter @talanez.
+Follow him @miltonvalencia and on Instagram @miltonvalencia617.
+Tonya Alanez can be reached at email@example.com.
+Follow her @talanez.